SooLee/random_stuff/atacseq_qc1.md

 * The starting number for the dedupqc is the number of Filtered reads.
 * The starting number for the PBC QC is the number of dup_mark_bam (most likely same as the number in `filt_bam`) minus chrM-mapped reads.

+* The value for 'paired_end' (starting number) - duped reads or 'paired_end' * (1 - dup%) matches the number of reads in the final deduped bam file.
+* None of the values for `total_reads` in PBC QC, however, matches the number of reads in the final deduped bam file - chrM.

+Conclusively, we can report dup% and either `paired_end` (starting number) as Filtered but undeduped reads or 'paired_end' * (1 - dup%) as Filtered and deduped reads.
+I think the latter makes more sense.
+Then, we will have only two values : dup% and filtered and deduped reads.
+We could also report filtered and undeduped reads as 'properly paired uniquely mapped reads'.

 ### total mapped reads in the bowtie output bam
 ```